-1 The Consolidated Comprehensive Income Statement and the Income Taxes Included in Other Comprehensive Income for the three months ended March 31, 2022 reflect the adoption of IFRS 17 and IFRS 9 on January 1, 2022 and consequently the amounts are different from those previously published.
+1 The Consolidated Comprehensive Income Statement and the Income Taxes Included in Other Comprehensive Income for the quarter ended September 30, 2022 and for the nine months ended September 30, 2022 reflect the adoption of IFRS 17 and IFRS 9 on January 1, 2022 and consequently the amounts are different from those previously published.
 For information on IFRS 17 and IFRS 9 adoption, refer to Notes 3 and 4 to these Interim Condensed Consolidated Financial Statements.